 This page represents a small sample of Gary's work.
 If you want to see him while he sings, you may want to try these videos.

-Of course, since I first created this website, Gary has started to make a slow comeback.
+Of course, after I first created this website, Gary started to make a slow comeback.
 All his albums are now available to buy as downloads (including a truncated version of the abandoned Glamoronica, which has bizarrely ended up being the most popular of the lot).
-Even better, Gary has started recording new songs, even new videos to go with them.
+Even better, Gary started recording new songs, even new videos to go with them.
 Naturally I still have to earn a living, so the releases are slow.
-But there will be more...
+I live in hope that one day there will be more...

 Aliens Took My Stereo (demo) 2005 (vocal recorded 2006)

 A song from the doomed Glamoronica project, demoed for Avalon's Radio 2 show Out to Lunch, this is a song about a man who is clearly deluded but obviously doesn’t know he is, which describes my own state of mind at the time pretty well.

 The first song I wrote for Gary’s third album Beef Scarecrow.
 It’s not very funny but it isn’t really aiming to be - the idea was just to record whatever came into my head as soon as possible.
 It didn’t make the album but, to me, this is the sound of freedom.

 Dead Men Don’t Cry (backing track) 2005